Learn About The SpineCor Scoliosis Brace

 The SpineCor brace targets the four key progression factors of idiopathic scoliosis:

 - Growth Asymmetry

 The old style rigid braces only target spinal deformation.
 Hence, when rigid braces are removed, there is a high likelihood that the spine will regress back to its original state.
 With the SpineCor brace the results are maintained out of the brace in 97% of patients.
 This far exceeds rigid scoliosis brace results.

 Unlike rigid braces where patients walk around with limited motion, SpineCor allows patients to do virtually any physical activity they want, except swimming, in the brace.
 In fact exercise and activity are absolutely essential for the SpineCor brace to work.
 So the patient’s lifestyle is less affected with the SpineCor brace.
-This is a huge benefit of its use.

 A look at the SpineCor Dynamic Elastic Brace: